HugoBlox/theme-academic-cv/content/en/rules/index.md

 28. The fighting ground shall be defined before the fight by APAZAF's unappealable decision.

-29. Any kind of physical contact between enemy players is forbidden, except kisses.
+29. Any kind of physical contact between enemy players is forbidden, except kisses. *2022 addendum: we remind everyone that current pandemic-limiting regulations must be followed by all participants.*

+30. Pandemics are strictly forbidden.

-30. It is forbidden to damage items belonging to the enemy team, unless done unwilfully by throwing a snowball from far enough.
+31. It is forbidden to damage items belonging to the enemy team, unless done unwilfully by throwing a snowball from far enough.

-31. Avalanches are forbidden.
+32. Avalanches are forbidden.
 Any avalanche wishing to cross the fighting ground during the fight shall notify APAZAF in due time in order to allow for appropriate adjustments.

-32. Anything not covered by these rules is subject to everyone's common sense and honesty.
+33. Anything not covered by these rules is subject to everyone's common sense and honesty.
 If such qualities should be lacking, APAZAF's opinion is binding.

-33. During the fight it is forbidden to finkle backwards.
+34. During the fight it is forbidden to finkle backwards.

 During the fight these rules trump all current legislation, including themselves.